rrrossjr/MultitenantWorkshop/manage-app/about-the-workshop/Labsetup_mk.md

 Windows 10 users can use Windows PowerShell to run the workshop.

-**How to run PowerShell on Windows 10?**  Press WindowsKey+R to open the Run dialog box, and then type “powershell” in the text box.
+**How to run PowerShell on Windows 10?**  Press WindowsKey+R to open the Run dialog box, and then type "powershell" in the text box.
 You can either click “OK” (or press the Enter) to open a regular PowerShell window.

 <p>
 ![](./images/WinPowerShell.png " ")